-After earning his medical degree at the State University of New York Health Science Center at Brooklyn, Dr. Mark Levin has served for over 30 years as an administrator, clinician, researcher, and author in the fields of hematology and oncology.
+After earning his medical degree at the State University of New York Health Science Center in Brooklyn, Dr. Mark Levin has served for over 30 years as an administrator, clinician, researcher, and author in hematology and oncology.

-Using his extensive experience in breast cancer, neuro-oncology, genitourinary oncology, and Gaucher disease, he has fulfilled the role of Director or Chief at four different university hospitals and cancer centers, including at New Jersey Medical School and Weil-Cornell College of Medicine.
+Using his extensive experience in breast cancer, neuro-oncology, genitourinary oncology, and Gaucher disease, he has fulfilled the role of Director or Chief at four different university hospitals and cancer centers, including New Jersey Medical School and Weil-Cornell College of Medicine.

 Dr. Levin has held the following positions over the past two decades: